Introduction

 The repository history remains unchanged.
 All you get is a new pointer to the current commit:

 Note that this only creates the new branch.
-To start adding commits to it, you need to select it with git switch
+To start adding commits to it, you need to select it with git switch, and then use the standard git add and git commit commands.

 A branch also means an independent line of development.
 Branches serve as an abstraction for the edit/stage/commit process.
 New commits are recorded in the history for the current branch, which results in a fork in the history of the project.
 However, it is really important to remember that each commit only records the incremental change in the document and NOT the full history of changes.
 Therefore, while we think of a branch as a sequence of commits, each commit is an independent unit of change.